-The causes and symptoms of TMD widely range.
+The causes and symptoms of TMD range widely from patient to patient.
 Fortunately, with the proper examination, diagnosing and treating TMD is well within reach.
 If you experience pain in the TMJ area, we recommend consulting Dr. Cantwell to find the root of the problem.
 First, take a more in-depth look at TMD.

 As mentioned, the cause of TMD starts in the temporomandibular joint.
 It can affect the joint itself, the jaw muscles, and facial nerves, causing pain in each.
 There are many factors that contribute to the disorder.